 Principles of Biology

 This course is designed for biology or science majors.
-It is a study of the molecular basis of cellu-lar processes including energy transfer and the storage and use of genetic information.
+Students examine the molecular basis of cellu¬lar processes including energy transfer and the storage and use of genetic information.

 BIOL 1115, the optional laboratory component of BIOL 1113, is usually offered once per year in the summertime in Kamloops BC.